josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/📜_Statutes/🇬🇧_uk_voicecloning_risks_legislative_response.md

 ## 🏮 Footer

-*UK Voice-Cloning Risks & Legislative Response* is a living node of the Polaris Protocol.
+*🇬🇧 UK Voice-Cloning Risks & Legislative Response* is a living node of the Polaris Protocol.
 It documents major UK incidents of voice misuse, the harms caused, and the emerging but incomplete legal protections.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-09-28_
+_Last updated: 2025-10-19_